dolik-rce/pegof/README.md

     -N/--no-char-class
         Do not optimize character classes
     -l/--inline-limit N
-        Maximum number of references rule can have and still be inlined (default 10)
+        Maximum number of references non-terminal rule can have and still be inlined (default 10)
+    -L/--terminal-inline-limit N
+        Maximum number of references terminal rule can have and still be inlined (default 20)

 ## Configuration file